MomPansy/AutoChart/README.md

 The current implementation is tailored for macOS with Google Drive integration.
 If you are using a different operating system or cloud storage solution, you will need to adjust the file paths and storage configurations accordingly.

 ---

-## Transcription App

-For a practical demonstration of the fine-tuned Whisper model in action, you can view and interact with our transcription app.
-This web-based application allows users to experience the capabilities of the model with Singaporean English.

-### Accessing the App
-The transcription app is hosted on Hugging Face Spaces.
-You can access it at the following URL:

 [WhisperFineTune Transcription App](https://huggingface.co/spaces/Mompansy/WhisperFineTune)